 What is the Non-Taxable Income Limit in South Africa?

-Currently, the non-taxable income limit (or tax threshold) is R95,750 per annum for under 65s, rising to R148,217 for over 65s, and R165,689 for over 75s.
+Currently, the non-taxable income limit (or tax threshold) for people under 65 is R95,750 per annum, rising to R148,217 for people over 65 and R165,689 for people over 75.

-Needless to say, the rebate is a fictional amount, and best read as ‘up to’ the rebate amount.
+Needless to say, the rebate is a fictional amount and best read as ‘up to’ the rebate amount.
 SARS will not give you the unused portion of the rebate as a freebie!

 What is the Total Income Below the Taxable Limit?

-What is the Minimum Salary to Pay Tax in South Africa (2024)?
+What is the Minimum Salary to Pay Tax in South Africa (2025)?

 - ADVERTISEMENT -